DAFoam/DAFoam.github.io/pages/mydoc/mydoc_tutorials_m6.md

 mpirun -np 8 python runScript.py 2>&1 | tee logOpt.txt
 </pre>

 For the structured hex mesh, the case ran for 50 steps and took about 3 hours using Intel 2.6 GHz CPU with 8 cores on one Skylake node of [Stampede 2](https://portal.xsede.org/tacc-stampede2).
-According to `logOpt.txt` and `opt_SLSQP.out`, the initial drag is 0.016597241 and the optimized drag is 0.013540159 with a drag reduction of **18.4%**.
+According to "logOpt.txt" and "opt_SLSQP.out", the initial drag is 0.016597241 and the optimized drag is 0.013540159 with a drag reduction of **18.4%**.

 The evolution of pressure and shape during the optimization is as follows.